Vauxhall Astra: Sixth generation (2009–2015)

-The Vauxhall Astra Mark 6 was officially unveiled at the 2009 Frankfurt Motor Show and has been available to purchase since late 2009.
-The principal manufacturing plant for the latest Astra (though not for its Zafira sibling) is at Ellesmere Port enabling the manufacturer to benefit from sterling depreciation with this model.
-Design has been a major consideration in the development of new Vauxhall Astra and the car is heavily influenced by the Vauxhall Insignia.
+The Vauxhall Astra J was officially unveiled at the 2009 Frankfurt Motor Show and was available to purchase from late 2009.
+The principal manufacturing plant was at Ellesmere Port, enabling the manufacturer to benefit from sterling depreciation with this model.
+The Astra J's design is heavily influenced by that of the Vauxhall Insignia.

-Despite being more expensive than the Astra H, the Astra J has been a strong sales success in the UK, where it was the best- selling car in June 2010 with well over 10,000 sales – outselling its crucial rival the Ford Focus by nearly 50%.
-This, however, was at a time when production of the Mk2 Focus was being scaled back prior to the launch of a new MK3 model in early 2011.
+Despite being more expensive than the Astra H, the Astra J has been a strong sales success in the UK, where it was the best-selling car in June 2010 with well over 10,000 sales.
+It outsold its primary rival, the Ford Focus, by nearly 50%, though this was in part due to production of the Mk2 Focus being scaled back prior to the launch of a new MK3 model in early 2011.

-The Estate version of the Astra, the 'Sports Tourer', debuted at the 2010 Paris Motor Show and went on sale shortly afterwards, with a starting price of £16,575 for the ES version, then Exclusiv, SRI and SE versions, with the SE costing from £20,345.
+The estate version of the Astra, the 'Sports Tourer', debuted at the 2010 Paris Motor Show and went on sale shortly afterwards, with a starting price of £16,575 for the ES version.
+Other variants included the Exclusiv, SRI and SE versions, with the SE costing from £20,345.

 In BBC2's Top Gear, the Astra Mark 6 in the Tech Line trim was used as their fourth "Reasonably Priced Car".